-Too many businesses are underpricing themselves in order to beat out the competition.
+Too many businesses are underpricing themselves to beat out the competition.
 In reality, not charging enough for your products or services puts you in a position where you’ve got to work harder for less income.
 Charge more for what you have to offer.
 Customers equate price with value.
-You want to charge enough so your effort is worthwhile.
-But by charging more, you also communicate to the customer that your product is worth more than competing businesses who are charging less.
+You want to charge enough, so your effort is worthwhile.
+But by charging more, you also communicate to the customer that your product is worth more than competing businesses that are charging less.

 One of the most cost-effective ways to increase MRR is by acquiring more revenue from your existing customer base.
 If you can increase the value of what you’re offering to your users, then charge for it.
 Offering upgrades or add-ons makes their lives easier.
 And people value ease and efficiency—so much so that they’ll pay for it.

 Get Rid of Unlimited

 You shouldn’t be offering your services for free.
 Unlimited storage, unlimited users, unlimited anything: it costs you.
 Instead, offer tiered plans that increase in price as the value of what you offer increases.
 Customers won’t hesitate to pay for products and services that provide value.

 Offer Prepayment Options

 Prepayment plans provide one of the most effective customer retention strategies in the sales game.
 If your customers are on monthly contracts, there’s no reason for them to stay with you longer than through the next billing period.
 Annual payment plans improve your MRR and your customer retention, and they have the potential to yield a higher net gain over time—even if you offer a discount.